AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 A function with a Ghost ``aspect_mark`` in the ``aspect_specification`` of
    its declaration may only be called from within an assertion expression, excluding subtype predicates, or from within another ghost function.

+.. centered:: **Static Semantics**

+#.
+There are no static semantics associated with Ghost aspects.

+.. centered:: **Dynamic Semantics**

+#.
+There are no dynamic semantics associated with Ghost aspects.

+.. centered:: **Verification Rules**

+#.
+There are no verification rules associated with Ghost aspects.

    .. centered:: **Examples**